okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/shared-sso-android-ios/configure-oidc-native-apps/index.md

 1. Give the app integration a name, and then enter `com.first.sample:/callback` in the **Sign-in redirect URIs** box for the first app.
     > **Note:** When you create the second app, enter `com.second.sample:/callback`.
 1. Ensure that **Authorization Code** and **Refresh Token** are selected in the **Grant Type Allowed** section.
 1. Assign the group that you want (if you set [Group Assignments](/docs/reference/social-settings/) for your app) or leave the **Everyone** default.
-For instructions on how to assign the application to individual users and groups, see the [Assign applications for people and groups](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_Apps_Apps_Page-assign) topic in the Okta product documentation.
+For instructions on how to assign the app integration to individual users and groups, see the [Assign applications for people and groups](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_Apps_Apps_Page-assign) topic in the Okta product documentation.
 1. Click **Save**.
 1. In the **General Settings** section, click **Edit**.
 1. In the **Login** section, click **Add URI** next to **Sign-out Redirect URIs**.